Banner Image

 Harness Racing

 The most striking visual distinction of harness racing is that the horse has to pull a sulky alongside their weight and a jockey.
 But even more unusual is that the goal of these types of horse races is not to go as fast as possible, but instead to maintain a pace without breaking stride.
-It is an incredibl🎶y intense, disciplined, and strategic form of this sport.
-It is no obscure option either, with the Prix d’Amerique in Paris taking in 40,000 spectators for their 100th anniversary in 2020.
+It is an incredibly intense, disciplined, and strategic form of this sport.
+It is no obsc𒈔ure option either, with the Prix d’Amerique in Paris taking in 40,000 spectators for their 100th ✱anniversary in 2020.

 Quarter Horse Racing

 Almost the polar opposite of our previous pick, quarter horse racing is all about speed.
-This can be thought of as the horse racing equivalent of a sprint, taking place in a quarter of a mile or less.🃏 To give you an idea of just how fast these races can be,🍒 the world record is held by Winning Brew, who completed a quarter of a mile in 20.57 seconds.
+This can be thought of as the horse racing equivalent of a sprint, taking place in a quarter of a mile or less.
+To give you an idea of just how fast these 𒀰races can be, the world record is held by 🗹Winning Brew, who completed a quarter of a mile in 20.57 seconds.

 Endurance Racing

 Once again in this guide to horse betting, we go from one extreme to another.
 As the name would suggest, endurance races take place over much larger tracks.
 The Mongol Derby, for instance, takes place over an eye-watering 1000 kilometres.
-To put that in perspective, it is around 2,484 times the length of a 𒉰quarter horse race.
+To put that in perspective, it is around 2,484 times the length of a quarter horse ra🤡ce.

 If that sounds impossible, do note that they must change horses every 40 kilometres, with the race lasting ten days.
 This is an extreme example, but it is still common for an endurance race to last 12 hours and go over 100 miles.
 An astounding test of willpower – as well as ability!